NHS-Transformation-Unit/AIDF/README.md

 <br/>

-This repository contains the scripts for the creation of an interactive geospatial mapping tool developed to provide BI support the NHS England Artificial Intelligence Diagnostic Fund (AIDF).
+This repository contains the scripts for the creation of an interactive geospatial mapping tool developed to provide BI support to the NHS England Artificial Intelligence Diagnostic Fund (AIDF).
+More information on the AIDF is available [here](https://transform.england.nhs.uk/ai-lab/ai-lab-programmes/ai-in-imaging/ai-diagnostic-fund/).

 Data related to each of the NHS Trust providers and Imaging Networks was collected from the Short Form Business Cases available on the [NHS Futures site](https://future.nhs.uk/NationalDiagnosticsProgramme/view?objectId=45347088).

 This tool aims to visualise three aspects of the AIDF programme: